prane-eth/AI_projects/README.md

 	- Automates the Prompt Engineering of hard prompts and the testing process to ensure perfect prompts are crafted.
 	- Available at https://ijcem.in/wp-content/uploads/ISEARCH-ENHANCED-INTELLIGENT-SEARCH-BASED-ON-A-QUERY-USING-LLMS.pdf
 - Multilingual Prompting in LLMs: Investigating the Accuracy and Performance - _Feb 2023_
-	- Since the training data of LLM is mostly in English, the experiments finds the accuracy using prompts in different languages.
+	- Since the training data of LLM is mostly in English, the experiments finds the accuracy of various tasks using prompts in different languages.
 	- Available at https://ijsrem.com/download/multilingual-prompting-in-llms-investigating-the-accuracy-and-performance/.
 - _EaseText_: Enhancing Comprehension of Complex Sentences using LLMs - _Dec 2022_
 	- Uses an LLM to simplify complex sentences that are often difficult to read, especially for non-native English speakers.